 Based in London with a national reach, the company also prides itself in offering opportunities for young dancers and graduates.
-Tavaziva tours to venues throughout the UK and internationally, run a post-graduate dance apprenticeship programme, deliver a range of education and training programmes for young dancers, and is regularly commissioned to make work for organisations such as CAT (Centre for Advanced Training), Association of the African Diaspora, Trinity Laban Conservatoire of Music and Dance and Southbank Centre.
+Tavaziva tours to venues throughout the UK and internationally, run a postgraduate dance apprenticeship programme, deliver a range of education and training programmes for young dancers, and has been commissioned to make work for organisations such as CAT (Centre for Advanced Training), Association of the African Diaspora, Trinity Laban Conservatoire of Music and Dance and Southbank Centre.

-Tavaziva is funded by Arts Council England as a National Portfolio Organisation and is also supported by the John Ellerman Foundation.
+Tavaziva is funded by Arts Council England as a National Portfolio Organisation.

 Every dancer is magnificent— every single one.
 It is a contemporary African masterpiece.

 Tavaziva’s vision is to make original contemporary African choreography that excites, transforms and enriches people’s experience of dance.
 Through performances, training, learning and participation, we aim to share a culture of creative exchange, opportunity, excellence and innovation.

 The killing of George Floyd and the subsequent galvanisation of the Black Lives Matter movement has brought international attention to systemic racism.
 It is embedded in the structures of our society, from education to the creative industries.
 Achieving social and racial justice requires a commitment to long-term, substantial change.